RCR Post Race Report - Homestead-Miami 250

 |

-Anthony Alfredo and the iRacing Chevrolet Team Score Top-Five Finish in Homestead-Miami Speedway Debut
+Anthony Alfredo and the iRacing Chevrolet Team Overcome Flat Tire for Strong Finish at Homestead-Miami Speedway

 |